 Economic growth: The redevelopment of Halifax Bus Station will contribute to the growth of the local economy by connecting people to jobs and training and improving transport connectivity.

 Sustainability: Introducing an ‘electric bus station’ that will allow the introduction of electric buses; the proposals will enable more people to travel sustainably, supporting targets for increased bus use in the Leeds City Region.

 Safety and security: Separation of bus and passenger movements to will improve safety.

 Accessibility: The project will provide a central level concourse, level bus boarding throughout and an additional step-free entrance.

 Interchange: An improved bus station with more retail opportunities and improved travel information.
 Better town centre connectivity through improved walking routes.

-The Outline Business Case for the project was approved by the West Yorkshire Combined Authority in October 2019.
-Project proposals are now being developed in preparation for the submission of a Full Planning Application in spring 2020.
+The Outline Business Case (OBC) for the project was approved by the West Yorkshire Combined Authority in October 2019.

 This project was made possible through funding from: